 An amalgam of principles, techniques, strategies, and perspectives deployed singly and in unison to achieve a vision that couldn’t otherwise be achieved.
 Therein lies the heart of gutter opera.

-Your Instructor: D. Foy, author of MADE TO BREAK and PATRICIDE
+Your Instructor: D. Foy, author of MADE TO BREAK, PATRICIDE, ABSOLUTELY GOLDEN

 Where: Online — Available everywhere!